firephp/firephp.org/README.md

 firephp.org
 ===========

-This project provides the **development environment and website for FirePHP** which feeds [firephp.org](http://firephp.org) and other release channels.
+This project provides the **FirePHP development workspace and website** which feeds [firephp.org](http://firephp.org) and other release channels.

 **NOTE:** You do not need to install this project to use FirePHP.
 See: <a href="http://firephp.org/">firephp.org</a>